Civil partnership in Scotland

 How to have a civil partnership

-They can be returned to the registrar in the area you're having your civil partnership either in person or by post.
+You can return forms and documents to the local registrar either in person or by post.

 Religious or belief registration